 How to Change Oil on 2-Stroke Outboard Boat Motor

-3. Start up the engine and let it run for a few minutes so that the new oil can circulate throughout.
-Then, shut down the engine and check that there are no leaks coming from any of the seals or gaskets.
+Again, please consult your owner’s manual for specific details on the type and amount of oil to use.
+3. Start up the engine and let it run for a few minutes to allow the new oil to circulate throughout the engine.
+Then, shut down the engine and check that no leaks are coming from any of the seals or gaskets.

 That’s all there is to changing the oil in a 2-stroke outboard boat motor!
 By following these simple steps, you’ll keep your engine running smoothly for years to come.